 The project is located in the City of San Diego within the right-of-way owned by the Metropolitan Transit System (MTS) on tracks managed and operated by the North County Transit District (NCTD).

-Concurrent with this project, SANDAG is designing the Mid-Coast Corridor Transit Project, an 11-mile extension of the San Diego Trolley within the same MTS right-of-way.
+Concurrent with this project, SANDAG is constructing the Mid-Coast Corridor Transit Project, an 11-mile extension of the San Diego Trolley within the same MTS right-of-way.
 SANDAG is coordinating closely between the two projects to ensure smooth construction and effective use of space and resources.
-The SDRDT project is being designed with sensitivity toward the natural resources of the San Diego River.
+The SDRDT project is being constructed with sensitivity toward the natural resources of the San Diego River.

 This project is necessary to support growth in the LOSSAN coastal rail corridor while increasing reliability and maintaining safety.
 The existing single track negatively affects reliability of rail service in the corridor.
 Double tracking allows two trains traveling in opposite directions to pass without slowing or stopping.
 This results in reduced travel time, improved operational flexibility, and decreased potential for delays.